Handbook of Business Procedures

 - Justification of the requirement for used equipment versus new equipment

-- If extenuating circumstances exist that prevent competitive bidding and the order exceeds $5,000, a exclusive acquisition justification form must be provided.
+- If extenuating circumstances exist that prevent competitive bidding and the order exceeds $15,000, an exclusive acquisition justification form must be provided.

-Used equipment purchases are subject to the approval of the assistant vice president and director of procurement and payment services and the vice president and chief financial officer.
+Used equipment purchases are subject to the approval of the assistant vice president and director of procurement services and the vice president and chief financial officer.